hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-security.md

 name: nomad-chapter-7-ACL-multi-region-configuration-2
 # Multi-Region Configuration.
 .small[
-Nomad depends on an "Authorative Region" when ACLS are enabled
+Nomad depends on an "Authoritative Region" when ACLs are enabled
-* Authoritive Region Source of Truth For:
+* Authoritative Region is the Source of Truth For:
   * ACL Policies
-  * Global ACL tokens.
+  * Global ACL tokens
-* All Regions Replicate ACL policies and Global ACL tokens
+* All Regions Replicate ACL Policies and Global ACL Tokens
-  * Central policy administration.
+  * Central policy administration
   * Local policy enforcement

 ]